Unofficial translation. The Russian version of the document has legal force.

 The Operator processes personal data for the following purposes:

-8.1.
+yclid parameter, transmission of data to advertising systems (see section 9).8.1.
 Personal data is stored no longer than required by the purposes of their processing, unless a different period is set by federal law or contract.

 8.2.
 Personal data is processed during the entire period of validity of the user’s account on the Platform.
+Specific storage periods for the main data categories:

 8.3.
 Cessation of Processing and Deletion.
 Processing of personal data ceases in the following cases: